-Fleets of electric, shared, driverless vehicles could help to create seamless, efficient, clean, green travel.
+Shared, electric, driverless cars could help us create a seamless, clean, green public transport network.
 But only if we own them.

 Are driverless cars really happening?

 Yes.
 And driverless car technology combined with electric vehicles and car sharing are likely to completely transform how we get around.

 Tech companies like Google, Tesla, Apple and Uber are driving this change.
 Waymo cars are already on the roads in California.
 In Paris and Helsinki there are robot buses.
 Transport Secretary Chris Grayling wants driverless cars to be allowed on UK streets by 2021.

 “The automobile industry is at an inflection point for massive change, not just evolutionary change” Tim Cook, CEO Apple